The discovery and challenges of antibodies targeting GPCRs

 ABOUT THIS WEBINAR

 GPCRs play a key role in cell physiology and homeostasis and are implicated in various diseases including cancer, immune-mediated and inflammatory disorders, cardiovascular, as well as neurological and metabolic diseases.
 While GPCRs have traditionally been regarded as the domain for small-molecule drugs, these only target a very small proportion of receptors.
 Peptide receptors may be better targeted by an antibody-based therapeutic rather than a small molecule given the size of the ligand-binding pocket.
 The mechanisms of action afforded by antibody-based therapeutics include antagonism (blocking), agonism (activating), receptor modulation (positive or allosteric modulation at a site distal to the main or orthosteric ligand-binding pocket), as well as functional effects specifically mediated by the antibody’s Fc region (ADCC, ADCP and CDC).
 Technical developments that are widely applied to antibody discovery have further empowered GPCR-monoclonal antibody (mAb) discovery.
 These encompass the development of high-throughput sampling and miniaturisation of assays used for screening for binders and functional antibodies.
-In this webinar, Xavier Leroy will present how next-generation technologies, such as high-throughput flow cytometry, microfluidics, single B-cell screening and lab-on-a-chip approaches complement the power of next-generation sequencing (NGS) with deep sequencing for the rapid identification of functional mAbs.
+In this webinar, Xavier Leroy presented how next-generation technologies, such as high-throughput flow cytometry, microfluidics, single B-cell screening and lab-on-a-chip approaches complement the power of next-generation sequencing (NGS) with deep sequencing for the rapid identification of functional mAbs.

-Furthermore, in the webinar, Martine Smit will discuss nanobodies targeting GPCRs, considered as attractive and novel research tools for diagnostics and therapeutics.
+Furthermore, in the webinar, Martine Smit discussed nanobodies targeting GPCRs, considered as attractive and novel research tools for diagnostics and therapeutics.
 Nanobodies, a novel class of proteins based on single-domain antibody fragments, combine the advantages of both small molecules (eg, binding molecular cavities, ease of production) and mAbs (eg, high affinity and specificity).
 Nanobodies targeting intracellular domains of GPCRs have been instrumental in the generation of crystal structures of GPCRs, facilitating structure-based drug discovery.
 GPCR-targeting nanobodies have been shown to be highly effective in modulating GPCR function when binding to either extracellular or intracellular domains.
 In addition, nanobodies can be easily engineered (monovalent/multivalent constructs) to incorporate fluorophores, modulating agents, photosensitisers or include effector functions.
 Nanobodies targeting human and viral chemokine receptors, a superfamily of GPCRs, were shown to effectively attenuate proliferative signalling in vitro and tumour progression in vivo.
-This webinar will present how nanobodies targeting GPCRs serve as attractive pharmacological agents for diagnostics and potential therapeutics.
+This webinar presented how nanobodies targeting GPCRs serve as attractive pharmacological agents for diagnostics and potential therapeutics.

 Learning outcomes of this webinar: